 2. Sing Christmas hymns together.

 Hymns are a solid part of our homeschool routine anyway.
-(There may be a post about that in my future…) So we are blending in some of my favorite goodness from the Christmas section of the hymnal.
+So we are blending in some of my favorite goodness from the Christmas section of the hymnal.
 Sometimes just our voices, but most days I sit at the piano and we get old-timey!

 I’d like to point out that my kids think hymns are awesome.
 Unfortunately, they have not been soaked in hymns as my generation was.
 The upside?
 They think hymns are new and interesting!
 Of course, my enthusiasm helps.

 My 10-year-old brought me a Christmas wish list of 5 things early in the season.
 It was small, humble requests, which surprised me.
 Then the last thing was “wonderful memories.”
 We have had several hard Christmases in her life, and plenty of stressful memories in general.
 She just wanted a Christmas full of wonderful memories.
 I determined to give it to her.
 Singing Christmas hymns together has been her favorite memory-maker so far this year.

 I have intense kiddos.
 Anxiety.
 Obsessive perfectionism.
 Sensory processing disorder.
 And simply the need for plenty of sleep at night and calm play during the day, or they get overwhelmed.
 We have chosen a few simple, affordable things to do along the way this season.
 Enough to pump some Christmas fun into our holidays, without jumping over the crazy cliff.